abhisheksoni27/machine-learning-with-js/README.md

 You don't need ~~Python~~ to train your own models and perform Machine Learning.

 This repository is linked to a series I have been writing about on Medium.com, regarding _ML in JS_.
-Link:
+[Machine Learning with Javascript : Part 1](https://medium.com/@abhisheksoni2720/machine-learning-in-javascript-part-1)

 ## Repository Information